ISLANDORA DIGITAL REPOSITORY

 - Define a metadata approach of detailed or minimal.
 This can impact the organization and structure of the repository.

-Justifying digital asset management
+Reasons for starting digital asset management

-- “It’s something the college kind of tried to do with software another Dept. purchased.
+- “It’s something the college kind of tried to do with software another department purchased.
 It wasn’t done very well and the current digital asset management is a mess.
 Allowing access to the history of the institution is an important part of fostering community and growing the mission,” Heidi Johnson and Kevin McGrew, the College of St. Scholastica.

 - “Yes, it is worth it!
 It is a great way to connect with Alumni, and the search capabilities make it so effective for university historical research.
 The most valuable aspect for me has been finding ways to connect with others across campus; it’s been a great way for the library to take the lead on the university’s digital initiatives,” Pam Gladis, Southwest Minnesota State University.